Dancull/Crisis-Tracking-Tool/README.md

 ---

 ## License

+Including a LICENSE file clarifies how others may use, modify, and distribute your code.
+By choosing an open-source license such as MIT, you grant permission for use under defined terms while protecting your intellectual property and limiting liability.

 This project is licensed under the MIT License.
-See LICENSE for full details.
+See [LICENSE](LICENSE) for full details.

 ---